Baitcaster vs spinning reel: which one wins?

 Traditionally spinning reels have been thought of as systems for lighter lines and light lures.
 But spinning gear is becoming more and more popular for different types of fishing, mainly because it is a little bit easier to use than baitcasting.

 Let's go back to the close-quarters factor that baitcasting struggles with a bit.
 You don't need a ton of space to make casts with spinning gear.
+With a heavy baitcasting rod, you will want more space.
+Especially with large casting rods for catfish or carp.

-I like to use spinning gear for a lot of roadside fishing adventures where I'm dealing with low-hanging power lines, simply because it's easier to make a side arm cast and keep my lure from ending up in the collection that's already stuck up there!
+I like to use spinning gear for a lot of roadside angling adventures where I'm dealing with low-hanging power lines, simply because it's easier to make a side arm cast and keep my lure from ending up in the collection that's already stuck up there!

 The downside to the downward-hanging nature of the reel is that I've found it more difficult to use when sitting in my kayak.
 You hold the rod and reel at an awkward position that will tire your arms in a hurry.
 It also makes hook sets more difficult at times.

 One area where spinning tackle has really taken off is vertical jigging in saltwater.
-It's just so much easier to open the bail and let your jig trickle to the bottom with a spinning reel than a baitcaster.
+It's just so much easier to open the bail and let your jig or live bait trickle to the bottom with a spinning reel than a baitcaster.
 These rods and reels also offer some great leverage on hook sets with this type of fishing.
 Vertical jigging or drop shotting with with spinning gear are both great things to try for suspended largemouths and smallmouth bass in colder weather.

 It always depends on the situation